SilverFoxA/Quasor/README.md

 Abhijit this time for images dont give link to fetch images.....directly save it in the cpanel...so loading time will be faster...Am i right on this? - -- Both are same
+Abhijit what i feel  is remove "Ask Us " section now...that will complicate things and it is not required currently